daattali/ggExtra/README.md

 # ggExtra

-Functions and themes that enhance ggplot2
+A collection of useful functions and layers to enhance ggplot2.